Creativity and Machine Learning: A Survey: Creativity Measures

 \subsubsection{Overview}

-A different method to quantify creativity is based on building an art graph called Creativity Implication Network \cite{elgammal15}.
+A different method of quantifying creativity is based on building an art graph called Creativity Implication Network \cite{elgammal15}.
 Given a set of artworks, a directed graph can be defined by considering a vertex for each artwork.
 More specifically, an arc connecting artwork $p_i$ to $p_j$ is inserted if $p_i$ has been created before $p_j$.
-A positive weight $w_{ij}$ quantifying the similarity score between the two artworks under consideration is associated to each arc.
+A positive weight $w_{ij}$ quantifying the similarity score between the two artworks under consideration is associated with each arc.
 The creativity of an artwork is then derived by means of computations on the resulting graph.